 Most Visited Trade Fair Venues Worldwide

-Human civilizations have always traded with each other as far back as written records go.
+Human civilizations have always traded with each other as far back as historical records go.
 Travel routes expanded cities and even created new ones altogether.
-The Silk Route gave birth to Aleppo and other major cities to emerge from trading posts include Malacca and Timbuktu.
+For example, the Silk Route resulted in the appearance of Aleppo.
+Other important metropolises whose origins were humble trading posts include Malacca and Timbuktu.
 The movement of goods and services has always happened.
-For thousands of years, there has been one version of trade fairs or another across the entire world.
+For thousands of years, there has been one version of trade fairs or another across the world.

-However, the earliest we can trace trade fairs that resemble their modern version is at the start of the Middle Ages, where fairs and markets would open during holy days and would gather an entire community together.
-Usually these events would be held at church yards or in the outskirts of town and only later would dedicated spaces for trade fairs emerge.
-One of the earliest examples of this is the Leipzig Trade Fair in Germany, which as a space goes back to the early 12th century.
+It is at the beginning of the Middle Ages that trade fairs began to resemble their modern version.
+It was a period when fairs and markets would open during holy days and gather the whole community in one place.
+Usually, these events took place in churchyards or the outskirts of town.
+It was quite later that trade fairs would have dedicated spaces for their hosting.
+One of the earliest examples of this is the Leipzig Trade Fair in Germany.
+Its event space dates to the early 12th century.

-However, with the expansion of the city and modernization the grounds fell out of favor as a venue for fairs and are now home to shops, supermarkets, small events and ice skating in the winter.
+Yet, with the modernisation of Leipzig, the grounds became unfavourable as a venue.
+Said grounds at present contain shops, supermarkets, and an ice-skating rink.
 The city has since built a modern convention centre and exhibition centre.

-It took only a few decades before the United States of America followed suite with the construction of Memorial Hall in Philadelphia in 1876, which marked the fast expansion of the exhibition sector in the USA as the country transformed into a major trading market worldwide.
-But it was truly at the start of the 20th that the USA came into its own power.
+The United States of America became a leading exhibition nation with the building of the Memorial Hall in 1876.
+This marked the beginning of the fast expansion of the exhibition sector in the USA.
+Yet, the nation came into its power at the start of the 20th century.

 GET A FREE QUOTE